KomodoPlatform/NotaryNodes/season4/candidates/phba2061/README.md

 ## :question: Why should you vote for me :question:

 I am operating a NN located in EU during season 3, at the moment of writing this proposal, my NN score is ranked #2 in EU, and #3 world (I think I'm a bit lucky though).
-So if you want to vote for a reliable NN operator, I'm one of the best candidates.
+So if you want to vote for a reliable NN operator, please consider voting for me.

 I participated in testing CHIPS decentralized poker, setting up testing nodes for the CHIPS project.

 I'd like to focus on developping blockchain dapps (I personnally believe that games will be the catalyst for blockchain mass adoption).
 I've already deployed a few dapps on Ethereum Ropsten testnet.
 I'm also interrested in Komodo's crypto conditions (CC).
 During seaszon 3, I made a demo of non-fungible tokens (NFT) marketplace (that I call Komodo-Pokémon) built on Komodo (thanks to Komodo assets/tokens modules), which you find [here](https://github.com/NOCTLJRNE/Komodo-Pokemon/tree/dex).
-I also made a Antara-coin-cap web app, you can visit the app [here](http://antara-coin-cap.herokuapp.com/coinCap) (thanks Slyris for providing the back-end code & thanks smk762 also TonyL for providing the back-end API !)
+I also made a Antara-coin-cap web app, you can visit the app [here](http://antara-coin-cap.herokuapp.com/coinCap) (thanks Slyris for providing the back-end codes & thanks smk762 also TonyL for providing the back-end API !)

 I don't have the intention of giving rev shares to my voters, because: 1) I think it is a bad practice 2) I think it only economically gives voters a relative small percentage of what they already have (to secure a NN seat I will need at least 500000 votes, by becoming a NN I can mine up to 18500 KMD per year on average, let's say if I give 10000 KMD back to my voters, that's only 2% of their holdings!).
 Let us vote responsibly !